bentomhall/nih-system/homebrewery/world/people.md

 \page
 ## Touched Lineages
 The influence of various forces, whether from outside the Mortal plane or not, often produces "sports", called the Touched.
 Most often, these are human-touched (especially the light- and fiend-touched), but also the element-touched.
 The touched do not, generally, breed true, although the descendants of touched individuals have a larger chance of showing signs of that influence randomly (skipping generations).
 Many, if not most, are born to otherwise normal parents.
-Each culture reacts differently to this: the eastern Jinse empire considers the fiend-touched to be "blessed", as they worship and traffic with fiends on a regular basis.
-By contrast, the fiend-touched were often given to the Church of the Truth in the Holy Kaelthian Republic (before that collapsed) and were raised to be merciless inquisitors in that rigidly theocratic land, and treated with suspicion outside that role.

 For all of these, start with a base lineage, including sub-lineage/culture.
 The base lineage must have a feature marked with a (+).
 Take the ability score increase listed for your Touched lineage instead of the normal one for your base lineage.
 If this would result in more than a +2 lineage-derived bonus to any ability score, you gain +1 in any other ability score instead.
 Then replace the base-lineage feature marked with a (+) with one of those listed for the Touched lineage you chose instead.
 For all other purposes, you count as being a member of the base lineage.
-Some Touched lineages also may change other features; those replace the feature with the same name entirely.

 ### Light-touched (Celestial)